axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

 <p style="text-align: justify; ">This idea originated with entrepreneur and pioneer Philip Rosedale,<sup id="fnref10"><a href="#fn10" rel="footnote">10</a></sup>
 </p>
 <ul>
-<li>As the company grows, every month an equal amount of cash and shares of the company are earmarked for distribution.</li>
+<li style="text-align: justify; ">As the company grows, every month an equal amount of cash and shares of the company are earmarked for distribution.</li>
-<li>Every member gets an equal portion of this cash and shares which represent the wealth the company generated.</li>
+<li style="text-align: justify; ">Every member gets an equal portion of this cash and shares which represent the wealth the company generated.</li>
-<li>Rather than keeping them for themselves, people give this money and shares out to <b>anybody</b> they feel has contributed during the month.</li>
+<li style="text-align: justify; ">Rather than keeping them for themselves, people give this money and shares out to <b>anybody</b> they feel has contributed during the month.</li>
-<li>There is no set criteria and each person decides <b>who</b> should be recognized, <b>what</b> should be recognized as a contribution, and <b>how much</b> of this wealth to give to others.</li>
+<li style="text-align: justify; ">There is no set criteria and each person decides <b>who</b> should be recognized, <b>what</b> should be recognized as a contribution, and <b>how much</b> of this wealth to give to others.</li>
 </ul>
 <p style="text-align: justify; "><SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Distributions are very similar, but instead of cash or stocks, it uses <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s, a dimensionless unit.
 At the end of each Distribution the total number of <SPAN STYLE="FONT-SIZE: SMALLER; ">RAD</SPAN>s allocated to each person represents their (dynamic) <a href="#VaryingBuyingPower">percentage of ownership</a> of the broad value created by a company.
 </p>